-Ongoing law establishes certain application requirements for persons applying for the inclusion of land in an agricultural security area.
+Current law establishes certain application requirements for persons applying for the inclusion of land in an agricultural security area.
 One of those requirements is that an applicant must submit a map of the land that is the subject of the application.
-Under former law, the map had to be prepared and certified by a regional or county planning commission or a professional engineer or surveyor registered under continuing law.
-The act instead requires that the map be prepared, but not certified, by a regional or county planning commission; a professional engineer, including a county engineer, or a surveyor registered under continuing law; a soil and water conservation district created under continuing law; or the Natural Resources Conservation Service.
+Under current law, the map must be prepared and certified by a regional or county planning commission or a professional engineer or surveyor registered under current law.
+The bill instead requires that the map be prepared, but not certified, by a regional or county planning commission; a professional engineer, including a county engineer, or a surveyor registered under current law; a soil and water conservation district created under existing law; or the Natural Resources Conservation Service.
 (Sec.
 931.02(A)(6)(a).)

-Law retained in part by the act also requires the map to show the names and locations of all streams, creeks, or other bodies of water, roads, rights-of-way, railroads, utility lines, and water and sewer lines together with any existing residential, recreational, commercial, or industrial facilities that are on or are situated on the land to be included in the area and within 500 feet of the perimeter of the area.
-The act changes the requirements to require the map to show such locations that are situated on the land rather than are on or are situated on the land.
-The act also revises the requirements pertaining to utility, water, and sewer lines by specifying that the map must show the location of all utility, water, and sewer lines that are situated on the land to be included in the agricultural security area and within 500 feet of the perimeter of the area unless the board of county commissioners of each county and the board of township trustees of each township in which the land is located exempts the application from that requirement because the information generally is not readily available.
+Current law also requires the map to show the names and locations of all streams, creeks, or other bodies of water, roads, rights-of-way, railroads, utility lines, and water and sewer lines together with any existing residential, recreational, commercial, or industrial facilities that are on or are situated on the land to be included in the area and within five hundred feet of the perimeter of the area.
+The bill changes the requirements to require the map to show such locations that are situated on the land rather than are on or are situated on the land.
+The bill also revises the requirements pertaining to utility, water, and sewer lines by specifying that the map must show the location of all utility, water, and sewer lines that are situated on the land to be included in the agricultural security area and within 500 feet of the perimeter of the area unless the board of county commissioners of each county and the board of township trustees of each township in which the land is located exempts the application from that requirement because the information generally is not readily available.
 (Sec.
 931.02(A)(6)(d).)